huang-pan/modern-data-stack-2023/Alternative LakeHouses.md

 ## Apache Doris / VeloDB

-- Apache Doris is an open source, real time data warehouse / LakeHouse https://doris.apache.org/
+- Apache Doris is an open source, real time data LakeHouse https://doris.apache.org/
 	- https://www.velodb.io/ is the commercial version of Doris
  	- https://www.linkedin.com/company/velodb/people/ they are in China
 - StarRocks is a fork of Doris